willnalls/willnalls.github.io/README.md

 ### revising your work

 1. If your TA thinks that a submission need more work, they will mark it as requiring revisions in your dashboard.
-The TA's comments to you will be included in the listing of the expansion.
+The TA's comments to you will be included in the listing of the article/expansion.
 Use the 'edit article' or 'edit expansion' button to revise your work, then click 'Mark as Revised'.

 ### leaving a comment